movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

     ======================== ========================================
     Syntax                   Description
     ======================== ========================================
-    unorm                    Force the address to be not normalized.
+    unorm                    Force the address to be unnormalized.
     ======================== ========================================

 glc